 Survey the field

 Of course, eating in your hotel room isn’t always the most exciting option.
-So, for when you want to go explore your surroundings and still eat healthy, turn to technology.
-Restaurant apps can help you find the exact meal you’re looking for.
+So, for when you want to go explore your surroundings and still make healthy choices, turn to technology.
+Restaurant apps can help you find the exact meal you’re looking for to maintain a healthy lifestyle.
 Additionally, more specialized apps like Food Tripping™—a collaboration between SHFT.com and Ford Motor Company™—display the nearest purveyors of local and sustainable food options.
-But don’t overlook the power of word of mouth, even in a city full of strangers.
+But don’t overlook the power of word of mouth to find the best local restaurant offering local, fresh healthy meals.
 Whether it’s your Uber™ driver or the hotel bartender, don’t shy away from asking around about local favorites—these interactions sometimes yield the best, and most authentic, results.

 For more tips and insights on the world of business travel, stay tuned to The Atlas from American Express Global Business Travel.